Lowering Your Fuel Cost

 - Lighten the boat.
 Hauling around stuff that doesn't need to be aboard burns extra fuel, so do some earnest housecleaning.
 Take aboard only enough fuel to provide a comfortable margin of safety for your planned outing, not as much fuel as the boat can carry.
 This not only lightens the boat and improves fuel economy, but your engine benefits from a steady diet of fresh fuel.
 You will also get better mileage with lighter fishing buddies, but maybe that is over the top.

-- Install a fuel flow meter.
-A flow meter tells you in real time exactly how much fuel your engine is consuming.
+- Install a fuel flow sensor.
+A flow sensor networks with your NMEA 2000 multifunction display or instruments, and tells you in real time exactly how much fuel your engine is consuming.
 This information allows you to accurately adjust both throttles and trim for maximum economy even as wind and sea conditions change.
-A flow meter also keeps up with total fuel consumed and it has the added value of providing early warning of developing engine and running gear problems or fouling.
+A flow sensor also keeps up with total fuel consumed and it has the added value of providing early warning of developing engine and running gear problems or fouling.

 - Repower.
 When it comes time to repower, oil supply realities make it prudent to pay attention to the fuel efficiency of the motors you are considering.
 Do not underpower; a too-small engine works harder and burns more fuel.
 4-stroke outboards are generally more economical, but direct-injection combined with lighter weight keeps the current generation of 2-stroke engines competitive.